conan-io/conan-io.github.io/_posts/2018-06-11-Transparent-CMake-Integration.markdown

 ```

 And not less important, we need to make the `target_link_libraries` in the correct order.
-So definitely, in this case, the transparent integration is far from being ideal, we are losing precious information
+So definitely, in this case, the transparent integration is far from ideal, we are losing precious information
 from the package manager, like the transitivity and the order of linkage.

-If you are not using Windows, probably the previous example works, otherwise, you still will see linker error
+If you are not using Windows, the previous example will probably work.
+If not, you will still see linker errors
-because of the `findCURL.cmake` (provided by CMake)
+because of the `findCURL.cmake` (provided by CMake).

-- Is not linking with `Ws2_32`, remember the CMake findXXX modules are not transitive, so you have to declare ALL
+- It is not linking with `Ws2_32`: Remember the CMake findXXX modules are not transitive, so you have to declare ALL
-  the dependency tree in your CMakeLists.txt file.
+  the dependency tree in your ``CMakeLists.txt`` file.

-- Is not propagating the definition `CURL_STATICLIB` needed to link correctly with the static library.
+- It is not propagating the definition `CURL_STATICLIB` needed to link correctly with the static library.

 Check the code in the folder [cmake_paths_attempt3_windows](https://github.com/lasote/transparent_cmake_examples/tree/master/cmake_paths_attempt3_windows) of the repository.

-We can see that using the cmake provided `findXXX` modules is very far from being ideal because many
+We can see that using the CMake provided `findXXX` modules is very far from being ideal because many
 information that the package manager already knows is completely lost: Both the transitive dependencies and definitions
 are declared in the `package_info` method of the libcurl recipe, but will never be applied if you use the CMake provided findXXX modules.